sudoFunny/storeSystem/README.md

 <br><br>

 # **Prerequisites**
+### If you would like to play around with this project first you'll need the basic LAMP server and then do the following
 - Make mysql database named "salesData"
+- Create two tables "itemConfigs" and "orders"
 - Create mysql user "testUser" with password "password"
 - Give new user privileges in new database
 	```
 	CREATE DATABASE salesData;
+	USE salesData;
+	CREATE TABLE `itemConfigs` (
+		`version` int NOT NULL AUTO_INCREMENT,
+		`dateTime` datetime DEFAULT NULL,
+		`config` text,
+		PRIMARY KEY (`version`)
+	);
+	CREATE TABLE `orders` (
+		`recordId` int NOT NULL AUTO_INCREMENT,
+		`orderId` int DEFAULT NULL,
+		`itemConfigVersion` int DEFAULT NULL,
+		`dateTime` datetime DEFAULT NULL,
+		`completed` tinyint(1) DEFAULT NULL,
+		`contents` text,
+		PRIMARY KEY (`recordId`)
+	);
 	CREATE USER 'testUser'@'localhost' IDENTIFIED BY 'password';
 	GRANT ALL PRIVILEGES ON salesData.* TO 'testUser'@'localhost';
 	```
 <br>

 ## In Progress
+- [ ] Get sales data and display as table:
+	- Feature found in manager panel

+- [ ] Create a general config file:
+	- Make a general config file for mysql user information

 - [ ] Change how we get "orderId":
-	- Add new column "completed" to "salesData"
-	- Remove reliance on "RecordClass.php" by getting "orderId" from "completed" field
+	- Remove reliance on "RecordClass.php" by getting "orderId" from sales data's "completed" field
 	- Remove [RecordClass.php](https://github.com/sudoFunny/storeSystem/blob/main/includes/RecordClass.php)

 - [ ] Remove reliance on "orderPools":